ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 Two options exist to access the `RStudio Server` [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment):

   1. Shared Web Instance
-  2. Private Compute Node
+  2. Compute Node Instance

 While the `Shared Web Instance` is easier for less experienced users, it does not allow to load a specific R version nor access more extensive computing resources.
-Thus, experienced users may prefer the `Private Compute Node` as it does not share these limitations.
+Thus, experienced users may prefer the `Compute Node Instance` as it does not share these limitations.

 #### Shared Web Instance